Firm Event | July.15.2020 | 12:00pm - 1:30pm (Pacific Daylight Time)Webinar - Recording Available

 Matthew maintains an active pro bono practice.
 He has assisted individual clients with family law matters, advocated on behalf of veterans' rights, and represented human trafficking survivors in a series of federal cases*.

 Previously, Katie received California Lawyer’s Attorney of the Year Award in 2016 and was named a Northern California Super Lawyers "Rising Star" for seven consecutive years.
-She regularly writes and publishes on pay equity developments and has presented on the topic to three separate state bar associations.
+She regularly writes and publishes on employment law developments, having presented on topics to three separate state bar associations and a host of national and regional legal and academic conferences.

 Katie started her career at Orrick in 2004 and returned in 2015.
 From 2011 to 2014, she was an associate at a litigation boutique in San Francisco where she handled employment and constitutional law matters.